Table of Contents

 While more research is needed to understand the connection between hearing loss and dementia, these findings suggest that keeping your ears healthy as you age may also help keep your mind sharp.
 Talk to your audiologist or doctor if you’re concerned about hearing loss.

 Treating Hearing Loss Early May Reduce the Risk of Dementia

-Treating hearing loss could mean your brain doesn’t have to work intensely on your hearing anymore so that it can pay attention to its other tasks.
-Hearing well again also means you can continue to enjoy your relationships and independence, which also helps maintain your cognitive function.
-Good hearing improves your quality of life now and helps to protect it in the future.
+Good hearing improves your quality of life and helps protect it in the future.
+Treating hearing loss could mean your brain doesn’t have to work intensely on your hearing anymore to pay attention to its other tasks.
+Hearing well again also means you can continue enjoying your relationships and independence, which helps maintain your cognitive function.